TrueAbastien/Empire-GameModeManager-Wiki/doc/HideAndSeek.md

 * Whene the LCZ checkpoints open, a countdown to decontamination triggers: decontamination will kill Hiders and teleport Seekers in HCZ.
 * If a hider escapes, a final showdown will take place on the surface.
 * Seekers will be stunned for a few seconds whenever they take damage (if activated).
+* USP can be bought by using the '.gmbuy' command into the in-game console.
+* Damage multiplier have been applied to Hunter depending on the circumstances.

 ## Configuration